Tremors and horocycle dynamics on the moduli space of translation surfaces

 \subsection{Refining an APD}

-Our discussion of tremors for atomic transverse measures will rely on the construction in \S \ref{subsec: polygonal tremors}.
-Recall from the proof of Proposition \ref{prop: uniform ac closed} that an APD for $q$ is a polygon decomposition of the underlying surface $M_q$, into triangles and quadrilaterals, such that the quadrilaterals contain a horizontal diagonal.
-We consider all edges of an APD as open, i.e. they do not contain their endpoints.
+Our discussion of atomic transverse measures will rely on the construction in \S \ref{subsec: polygonal tremors}.
+Recall from \S \ref{subsec: polygonal tremors} that an APD for $q$ is a polygon decomposition of the underlying surface $M_q$, into triangles and quadrilaterals, without horizontal edges, and such that the quadrilaterals contain a horizontal diagonal.
+We consider all edges of an APD as open, i.e., they do not contain their endpoints.
 In order to pay attention to atomic measures, we further subdivide each edge of an APD into finitely many subintervals by removing the points that lie on horizontal saddle connections.
 We will denote by $J_i$ these open intervals lying on edges of an APD.
 We will refer to an APD whose edges have been additionally subdivided as above, as a {\em refined APD}.
-For each $i$, each polygon $P$ with $J_i \subset \partial P$, and each $x \in J_i$, we define the opposite point $\mathrm{opp}_P(x)$ as in the proof of Proposition \ref{prop: uniform ac closed}.
+For each $i$, each polygon $P$ with $J_i \subset \partial P$, and each $x \in J_i$, we define the opposite point $\mathrm{opp}_P(x)$ as in \S \ref{subsec: polygonal tremors}.